edwinb-ai/AthermalQuasistaticShearing/README.md

 conditions.
 However, the FIRE algorithm is preferred since it can reach minima in less function calls than conjugate gradient.

+Other versions have been included while checking for correctness of the codes and the implementation.
+For instance, the `aqs_lbfgs.jl` implements the L-BFGS optimization algorithm.
+The file `aqs_cgopt.jl` tries to use Julia packages to compute the cell lists and the optimization, but this code does not work.
+The code `aqs_cg_back.jl` implements the same Polak-Ribiere conjugate gradient minimization algorithm, but with backtracking instead of using the strong Wolfe conditions.
+Finally, `aqs_simple.jl` use the FIRE algorithm but does not use cell lists for computing the forces and the stress tensor, it uses a brute-force double-loop approach.

 # References

 1. Ninarello, A. Models and Algorithms for the Next Generation of Glass Transition Studies.
 Phys.
 Rev. X 7, (2017).